2022 NBA All-Star Game: Rosters

+After being announced as an All-Star, James Harden was traded from the Brooklyn Nets to the Philadelphia 76ers.

 Draft

 The NBA-All Star draft took place on February 10, 2022.
 LeBron James and Kevin Durant were named captains for the second straight year, as they both received the most votes from the West and East, respectively.
 The first eight players to be drafted were starters.
 The next 14 players, chosen by NBA head coaches (seven from each conference), were then drafted.
 NBA Commissioner Adam Silver selected replacements for any player unable to participate in the All-Star Game, choosing a player from the same conference as the player who was being replaced.
 Silver's selection joined the team that drafted the replaced player.
 If a replaced player is a starter, the head coach of that team would choose a new starter from their cast of players.
 James picked Giannis Antetokounmpo with his first pick, and Durant picked Joel Embiid second.
 Team Durant was the home team due to the Eastern Conference having home team status for the game.